Parity Sheaves and Smith Theory: The integral Tate category

-We claim that $\widetilde{\bT^*}$ kills perfect complexes.
-It is enough to show that for any perfect complex $\cP$, we have $Hom_{D^b_c(Y;\zvp)}(\cP,\cP[n])=0$ for all $n$ large enough.
-In fact, we will show that for any $\cF$ in $D^b_c(Y;\zvp)$, we have $Hom_{D^b_c(Y;\zvp)}(\cF,\cP[n])=0$ for all $n$ large enough.
-By Verdier duality, and since the perfect complexes form a tensor ideal, we may assume $\F$ to be the constant sheaf $\pi^*\zp$, where $\pi:Y\to pt$ denotes the constant map.
-The claim then follows from the fact that a perfect complex in $D^b_c(\zvp)$ has bounded derived invariants, which is true since such a thing is a (finite) iterated cone of weakly injective (in particular $\epsilon^!$-acyclic) $\zvp$-modules.
+By Verdier duality and since $\mathrm{Perf}_S(Y;\zvp)$ is a tensor ideal, it suffices to consider the case when $\F$ is the constant sheaf $\underline{\bO}=\pi^\ast\bO$, where $\pi:Y\to \{pt\}$ denotes the constant map.
+Taking stalks, the claim then follows from the fact that a perfect complex in $D^b_c(\zvp)$ has bounded derived invariants.
+This holds as any such object is a finite iterated cone of weakly injective (in particular, $ \epsilon_\ast$-acyclic) $\zvp$-modules.

 It follows that the functor $\widetilde{\bT^*}$ factors as a composition: